RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: Send payload data

-This command is used to send LoRaWAN® payload on a specific port.
+This command is used to send the LoRaWAN® payload to a specific port.

 | Command                         | Input Parameter      | Return Value                                          | Return Code                                                        |
 | ------------------------------- | -------------------- | ----------------------------------------------------- | ------------------------------------------------------------------ |